grofit/persistity/docs/endpoints.md

 ### Read/Write File Endpoint

-This simply takes the data from previous steps and writes it from a file, or reads a file and passes the data to the next step to process it.
+This simply takes the data object from previous steps and writes it from a file, or reads a file and passes the data object to the next step to process it.
 Currently it is all synchronous but depending upon appetite there may be a threaded version added to support non-blocking IO.

 ### Read/Write Player Prefs Endpoint